 After the show I joined a friend fishing for carp, well he was fishing as I am a bit of a traditionalist and follow the close season.
 He has found a great lake where the fish just cruise around and its possible to stalk them.
-He told me that he uses pet food and that if I went on a site selling pet supplies I should be able to get what I wanted, petsintime.co.uk had a very large selection and somewhat baffling.
+He told me that he uses pet food and visited a site which had a very large selection and somewhat baffling.
 Eventually we settled on dog biscuits and found a nice advantaged position overlooking the lake and started throwing a few free offering to the cruising carp.

 It was fascinating and after a short time Ray baited his hook with a dog biscuit and cast out and I followed with the free offerings, the carp homed in on the bait and it was heart stopping.
 After 5 minutes all the free offering had been taken but they showed little or no interest in the hook bait.